Containerization (computing): Container management, orchestration, clustering

 Container orchestration or container management is mostly used in the context of application containers.
-Implementations providing such an orchestration include Kubernetes and Docker swarm.
+Implementations providing such orchestration include Kubernetes and Docker swarm.

 Container cluster management

 Container clusters need to be managed.
 This includes functionality to create a cluster, to upgrade the software or repair it, balance the load between existing instances, scale by starting or stopping instances to adapt to the number of users, to log activities and monitor produced logs or the application itself by querying sensors.
 Open-source implementations of such software include OKD and Rancher.
 Quite a number of companies provide container cluster management as a managed service, like Alibaba, Amazon, Google, Microsoft.